Dinosaur claws, fold-up trampoline top watchdog's worst toys list

 The annual “10 Worst Toys” list published by the U.S.-based consumer watchdog, World Against Toys Causing Harm, is meant to ward parents off impulse buying for their children ahead of the holiday shopping surge.

-“There remains an alarming number of dangerous toys on store shelves, in catalogs, and on e-retailers’ websites,” W.A.T.C.H. said in a press release announcing this year’s list.
+“There remains an alarming number of dangerous toys on store shelves, in catalogues, and on e-retailers’ websites,” W.A.T.C.H. said in a press release announcing this year’s list.

 The list highlights a set of Jurassic World Velociraptor Claws manufactured by Hasbro, disembodied foam arms from the predatory dinosaur for children 4-years old and up.
 W.A.T.C.H. says the packaging provides “no warnings or cautions are provided regarding the potential for eye and facial injuries.”